Special feature: Easily understand air pollution

 1. Monitor and predict pollution episodes.

-2. Inform and sensitize the population.
+2. Inform and raise awareness among the population.

-3. Accompany decision-makers through actions.
+3. Support decision-makers through actions.

-4. Improve knowledge on air pollution.
+4. Improve knowledge about air pollution.

 4. What is the ATMO index?